HumanCellAtlas/metadata-schema/docs/Zenhub_runbook.md

 ### Done

-DEFINITION: Done Issues are Issues for which the associated branch with changes has been merged into develop. **At this point, there should be some tests that run in metadata-schema repo and/or ingest infrastructure, but we don't have these tests right now.**
+DEFINITION: Done Issues are Issues for which the associated branch with changes has been merged into develop. **At this point, some tests should run over develop that test integration of schema updates.
+We don't have these tests right now.**

 Done Issues should:
 -   be assigned the "Done" label